ComposableFi/composable/devnet/README.md

 # Run locally

-1. `./latest.sh SPEC` where `SPEC` is one of the runtime:
+1. `./update.sh REVISION` where `REVISION` is the latest deployed commit hash.
-   - `dali-dev`
-   - `picasso-dev`
-   - `composable-dev`
+2. Go back to the root directory and run `nix develop .#devnet` then run the devnet using `run-dali-dev`.
 3. Reach alice at `https://polkadot.js.org/apps/?rpc=ws://localhost:9944#/explorer`

-NOTE: The script will automatically run the latest devnet deployed from the latest origin/main commit.

 # GCE